yvoronoy/awesome-english/readme.md

 ## Online Classes

-### Private Classes

-- [iTalki](https://www.italki.com/) - One of the most popular resource where you can find a teacher 1 on 1.
-- [Verbling](https://www.verbling.com/) - One of the most popular resource where you can find a teacher 1 on 1.

-### Group Classes
+- [Preply](https://preply.com) - Connects students with tutors for personalized lessons.
+Great for finding skilled tutors and tailoring learning to individual needs.
+- [iTalki](https://www.italki.com/) - A popular platform for finding one-on-one language tutors.
+- [Verbling](https://www.verbling.com/) - A well-known resource for connecting with one-on-one language teachers.

-- [Lingoda](https://lingoda.com/) - They have group and private classes, fixed monthly payment and really convenient interface where you can schedule your classes.
-All teachers are native speakers.
+- [Lingoda](https://lingoda.com/) - Offers group and private classes with native-speaking teachers, a fixed monthly fee, and an easy-to-use scheduling system.

 ## FAQ or Common Questions